nilclass/ad9850-rs/README.md

 ## Usage example

 This example uses the [`arduino-hal`](https://github.com/Rahix/avr-hal).
 The `ad9850` library is not device specific though, so it should be easy to adapt the example to other devices.
+The only requirement is that the device's pins have an implementation of the `OutputPin` trait from `embedded_hal`.

 ```rust
 #[arduino_hal::entry]